nikolasmcneal/color-discrimination-task/README.md

 * Randomly determines order of values for colors
 * Training and instructions are added
 * Rainbow is shown at beginning
+* Now two tasks
+* Randomizes selection of rainbow, direction of rainbow, and reward type

 ## Needed Changes

 * Canvas not perfectly centered (may not work with all resolutions)
+* Need to resolve final participant reward error
+* Need to update instructions
-* Need to finish editing reward selection
+* Need to remove values on the fixed reward rainbow

 ![blocks-rainbow](/img/image2.png)
 ![blocks-old](/img/image.png)